gneisscode/hico-test-frontend/README.md

 #### Next.js for Modern Web Development

 The application is powered by Next.js, a React framework known for its simplicity and performance.
 Leveraging server-side rendering and a powerful plugin system, Next.js enables a smooth development workflow and optimal user experiences.
-Tailwind CSS for Stylish User Interfaces
-Styling is crafted with Tailwind CSS, a utility-first CSS framework.
+Styling is done with Tailwind CSS, a utility-first CSS framework.
 Tailwind streamlines the styling process, allowing for rapid development and easy maintenance.
 The utility classes provided by Tailwind offer a flexible and responsive design system.

 #### Axios for Efficient API Requests